Almost half of the 2.5 million eye injuries reported annually occur in individuals ages 18-45.

 - Blunt object injuries are making up just over 13%.

-- Injuries caused by fingers, fists, and other body parts are third with 10%.
+- Fingers, fists, and other body parts are third with 10%.

 The remaining 50% comes from a variety of sources including sports equipment, automobile airbags, paintballs, bb guns, pellet guns, furniture, household chemicals, firearms, and fireworks.

-Since almost as many eye injuries take place at home as in the workplace, every person must use diligence to prevent eye injuries in the home.
-This process means considering the age of individuals.
-Also, know the most likely causes of injuries and following appropriate measures.
+Since about as many eye injuries take place at home as in the workplace, everyone should be diligent in preventing Eye Injuries at Home.
+This means being aware of the most likely causes of injuries and following appropriate measures.